2023-24 Academic Catalog Page Edits In-Progress

-The Director of First-Year Advising assigns a faculty advisor and peer mentor to each first-year student.
+The Office of Advising assigns a faculty advisor and peer mentor to each first-year student.
 Advisors and peer mentors assist ﬁrst-year students in their academic and social transition to college life.
 Advisors play a key role in helping students learn policies and procedures, choose classes each term, and understand the campus culture.
 Peer Mentors teach students about campus resources and help them make connections to the people and values of campus.

 During their ﬁrst year, students enroll in either the First-Year Inquiry (FYI) or First-Year Honors (FYH) sequence during Fall and Spring semesters

-First-year students might also may enroll in courses within the six Learning Perspectives: the Arts, Human Existence and Values, Individuals and Society, Literature and Texts, the Natural World, and the Past.
+First-year students might also enroll in courses within the six Learning Perspectives: the Arts, Human Existence and Values, Individuals and Society, Literature and Texts, the Natural World, and the Past.
 Students may also choose courses which offer a global or human diversity perspective.

-Other choices include physical education activity classes and classes to complete the equivalent of at least one year of college-level second language study.
+Other courses include physical education activity classes and classes to complete the equivalent of at least one year of college-level second language study.
 Most first-year students will take three 4-credits courses and one or two 1-credit courses the first semester (a total of 13-14 credits.)

-Each transfer student is assigned to an advisor and peer mentor who will assist students in their transition to Augustana.
+Each transfer student is assigned an advisor and peer mentor who will assist students in their transition to Augustana.
 All transfer students are required to take LSC-300 during their first semester on campus.
 Students transferring more than 60 credits toward their degree will declare their major and be assigned a major advisor early in their first semester.
 Students transferring fewer than 60 credits will work with their transfer advisor until they declare a major.